Ontario's Solutions 2030 Challenge Statement

-Phase 2 of the challenge will require teams to build a lab-scale technology prototype in a controlled environment and will be evaluated based on prototype performance and the team’s vision to scale their technology to reduce GHG emissions by Ontario industry by 2030.
+Phase 2 of the challenge will require teams to build a lab-scale technology prototype in a controlled environment.
+Applicants will be evaluated based on prototype performance and the team’s vision to scale their technology to reduce GHG emissions by Ontario industry by 2030.
 The top four teams from Phase 2 will be invited to participate in Phase 3 and will be awarded up to $750,000 each to support costs related to their participation.

 Phase 2 will launch in January 2018.
 Sign up to receive updates on the challenge.

 Phase 3 of the challenge will require teams to demonstrate their technology in partnership with an organization that has an industrial or manufacturing presence in Ontario.
 The grand prize will be awarded based on technology performance and the team’s technology commercialization plan.
 The top team from Phase 3 will be awarded up to $2 million to support costs related to technology commercialization in Ontario.

 The winner is expected to use this funding to create a business presence in Ontario.